LukeOC2/LukeOC2.github.io/README.md

 I discussed the lab with Mike briefly and he helped me a little bit.

-I spent approximately 3 and a half hours completing the lab.
+I spent approximately three and a half hours completing the lab.